Music Lessons: The Best Thing A Parent Could Do For Their Child

-Developing and ear for music helps makes music students much better listeners.
+Developing an ear for music helps makes music students much better listeners.
 Not only that, students that stick with their instrument show a much slower decline in peripheral hearing.
-This means as they age, they will not have as much trouble isolating specific voice or toes from a noisy background.
+This means, as they age, they will not have as much trouble hearing specific voice or tones from a noisy background.
 See adults, music can benefit you too!

 Music Helps Keep You Younger, Literally

 Not only can it delay hearing loss, it can slow the cognitive declines associated with again.
 Music is an effective way to fight dementia due to the neurologically restructuring.
 Even students who stop playing their instrument can see the benefits, but it takes at least 10 years to see lasting effects, so you might as well stick with it.

 Music puts high demand on your brain and requires you to learn an number of things in a sequence.
 This help developing short term in long term memory in both children and adults alike.